oroinc/documentation/backend/scopes/index.rst

 How Scopes Work
 ---------------

-Sometimes, in bundle activities, you need to alter behavior or data based on the set of criteria that the bundle is not able to evaluate.
-The scope manager gets you the missing details by polling dedicated scope criteria providers.
+Sometimes, in bundle activities, you need to alter behavior or data based on the set of criteria that the bundle cannot evaluate.
+By polling dedicated scope criteria providers, the scope manager gets you the missing details.
 In the scope-consuming bundle, you can request information using one of the `Scope Operations`_.
 As a first parameter, you usually pass the scope type (e.g., web_content in the following examples).
 A scope type helps the scope manager find the scope-provider bundles, which can deliver the information that your bundle is missing.
-As the second parameter, you usually pass the context, the information available to your bundle that is used as a scope filtering criteria.
+As the second parameter, you usually pass the context, the information available to your bundle used as a scope filtering criteria.

-.. note:: The scope manager evaluates the priority of the registered scope criteria providers to deliver information for the requested scope type and scope criteria, and sorts the results based on the criteria priority.
+.. note:: The scope manager evaluates the priority of the registered scope criteria providers to deliver information for the requested scope type and scope criteria and sorts the results based on the criteria priority.

 Scope Manager
 ^^^^^^^^^^^^^